aiqc/AIQC/docs/_build/html/_sources/explainer.rst.txt

   :align: center

   * - **Architecture**
-    - If the food doesn't fit in the pan, switch to a larger pan with deeper/ taller "layers."
+    - If the food doesn't fit in the pan, switch to a larger pan with deeper/ taller *layers*.

   * - **Hyperparameters**
-    - If it's cooking too fast, then turn down knobs like the "learning rate."
+    - If it's cooking too fast, then turn down knobs like the *learning rate*.

 |